 MPRE Test Conditions

-The MPRE is administered via computer-based testing on computers provided by Pearson VUE at its testing centers.
-You can view an interactive tutorial on the Pearson VUE website that simulates the experience of taking the MPRE via computer-based testing, allowing you to practice navigating between questions and using the features of the testing system.
+The MPRE is a two-hour timed multiple-choice examination administered on computers provided by Pearson VUE at its testing centers.
+For more information about what you can expect at the testing center, see MPRE Test Day Policies.
+You are encouraged to view the interactive Tutorial on the Pearson VUE website that simulates the experience of taking the MPRE via computer-based testing.
+This will allow you to practice navigating between questions and familiarize yourself with the features of the testing system.

 Below is information regarding some of the most common testing accommodations available for the MPRE.
 This is a non-exhaustive list; other accommodations may be requested.
 The appropriateness of accommodations depends upon the individual's specific functional limitations in relation to the testing environment.
 An individualized assessment is made of every request for accommodations.